andryeltj/aio/README.md

 The preference is graphical interation with the user, but commanded by CLI easily.

-To install is run this command in yout terminal:
+To install, is run this command in your terminal:

 ```$ wget -o aio http://gg.gg/aiotxt $$ chmod +x aio && sudo ./aio```

 The commands: